When it comes to property investment, there’s no shortage of information available about what budding investors should do in order to ensure success.

 Allowing your emotions to cloud your judgement means you are more likely to over-capitalise on your purchase, rather than negotiating the best possible price and outcome for your investment goals.

-You should always buy an investment property based on analytical research.
+Begining property investors should always buy property based on analytical research.

 Will it provide the gains and returns you require?
 It is in the best location to attract quality tenants?